-Protects you from someone who is abusive, such as a spouse or former spouse; person you are dating; mother or father of your child; anyone related to you by blood, marriage or adoption; or person who regularly lives in your home.
+Protects you from someone abusive, such as a spouse or former spouse; a person you are dating; the mother or father of your child; anyone related to you by blood, marriage, or adoption; or a person who regularly lives in your home.

-Similar to domestic violence except that civil harassment is abuse, threats of abuse, stalking, sexual assault, or serious harassment by someone you have not dated and do NOT have a close relationship with, like a neighbor, a roommate, or a friend.
+Similar to domestic violence, civil harassment is abuse, threats of abuse, stalking, sexual assault, or serious harassment by someone you have not dated and do NOT have a close relationship with, like a neighbor, a roommate, or a friend.

 An elder is defined as a person who is 65 years or older.